 Dean, Faculty of Health and Community Studies

-In 1996 he joined the Faculty of Community Studies at Mount Royal College, teaching in the Sport and Recreation Management program until 2000, when he was named as Academic Chair of the Department of Physical Education and Recreation Studies, prior to his appointment as Associate Dean of the Faculty of Health and Community Studies.
+In 1996 he joined the Faculty of Community Studies at Mount Royal College, teaching in the Sport and Recreation Management program until 2000, when he was appointed as Chair of the Department of Physical Education and Recreation Studies, prior to his appointment as Associate Dean of the Faculty of Health and Community Studies.
 In addition to his duties as Chair, he also taught in the Physical Activity and Sport Administration program, including courses in leadership and communication, sport and recreation marketing, and sport administration.

 He was instrumental in the development of the Inclusive Post-Secondary Education Program (IPSE) at Mount Royal University.
 IPSE has garnered an AACL Community Inclusion Award (the Community Inclusion Award (given to individuals or groups whose efforts have been outstanding in ensuring individuals with development disabilities are fully included in community life) and was nominated for a Norm McLeod Community Contribution Award (this award is presented by the Alberta Ministry of Seniors and Community Supports and recognizes groups or organizations dedicated to improving the quality of life for people with developmental disabilities and commitment to community inclusion).